Summer 2018 : MRP's 27th archaeological field season in Belize

 2. Laboratory and Field Methods: Photogrammetry and 3D Digital Modeling - limited to 10 persons in Session 4 only.

 Student participants can obtain academic credit through the University of Texas at Tyler or via their home institution through Independent Study and similar courses.
 Non UTT students can also take these classes through UTT as transient student (click here for the University of Tyler registrar’s webpage).

 Individuals who do not wish to receive academic credit may also take these courses.

 Cost for Specialized Laboratory and Field Methods : The donation for for a single two-week session for non-students is $2250 USD.
 A special first-session rate of $1850 is available to students currently enrolled in an accredited University or College.
 If more than one specialized session is desired, the donation is $1550 for each additional session.

 A non-refundable deposit of $250 per session is required to hold your spot.

 If a student wishes to receive academic credit, tuition costs (via UT Tyler or their home institution) will apply in addition to the required donation to the Maya Research Program.

-Click here for the 23rd Annual Report of the Blue Creek Archaeological Project (2014) Additional publications are available here.
+You can read numerous MRP publications are here.
 You can also read MRP's Participant Guide here.